vishvAsa/vedAH/meta/shAkhA/articles/agarvAla-vishAlaH.md

 The first edition of the Saunaka Samhita was published by Rudolf Roth and D. Whitney from Berlin in 1855.
 This edition did not have the accents marked on the text.

-### Krama and Jata Pathas:
+### Krama and Jata Pathas

 Incomplete manuscripts of these Pathas exist in various libraries [Aithal 1991:64-65].
 Professor Madhav Deshpande of the University of Michigan (at Ann Arbor) kindly informed me via an email on 03 December 2001, that he is preparing a critical edition of the following -

 1. Kramapatha of the 20<sup>th</sup> Kanda of the Samhita
 2. Jatapatha of the 15<sup>th</sup> and 17<sup>th</sup> Kandas

 He has utilized 6 manuscripts available at Pune for preparing this edition.

 Since the 20<sup>th</sup> kanda of this Samhita is almost wholly borrowed from the Rigveda Samhita, and the oral tradition of the Krama recital of the latter is still alive, it is worthwhile investigating the relationship between the kramapathas of the Rigveda and the 20<sup>th</sup> Kanda of the Shaunakiya Atharvaveda Samhita.
 Professor Deshpande informs me that while the kramapatha of the Atharvaveda Samhita is clearly based on the Rigveda Kramapatha, it has been integrated quite well into the tradition of Atharvaveda.
 Dr. Deshpande notes that the “G`alitas in the Kramapatha for the 20th Kanda show several examples where the Rks occurring in other Kandas are treated as Galitas in the 20th Kanda.
 This is one of the main indications of the integration of the 20th Kanda with the rest of the AV Samhita".
 It is hoped that this edition is published soon.`

 ### Oral Traditions/Geographical Distribution